Qualcomm wouldn't release modems as often without Apple's business

 Apple designs its own application processor -- the brains of the iPhone -- but it relies on third-party chips for network connectivity.
 From the iPhone 4S in 2011 to the iPhone 6S and 6S Plus in 2015, the sole supplier for those chips was Qualcomm.
 The following year, Apple started using Intel modems in some models of the iPhone 7 and 7 Plus, but it still used Qualcomm in versions for Verizon and Sprint.
 Apple's latest phones now use only Intel 4G chips.

 All of Qualcomm's other mobile customers use its chips that integrate its modem with its application processor onto one chip, its Snapdragon line, Thompson said.
-For Apple, Qualcomm takes the modem it embeds into its Snapdragon processors and wraps a different chipset around it, includes different software and other items to make it work in iPhones.
+For Apple, Qualcomm takes the modem it embeds into its Snapdragon processors, wraps a different chipset around it and includes different software and other items to make it work in iPhones.

-Qualcomm has been battling the FTC in a San Jose, California, courtroom since Jan.
+Qualcomm has been battling the Federal Trade Commission in a San Jose, California, courtroom since Jan.
 4. On Tuesday afternoon, the FTC wrapped up its case against the company.
-The agency has accused Qualcomm of operating a monopoly in wireless chips, forcing customers like Apple to work with it exclusively and charging excessive licensing fees for its technology.
+The agency has accused Qualcomm of operating a monopoly in wireless chips, forcing customers like Apple to work with Qualcomm exclusively and charging excessive licensing fees for its technology.

 Tuesday marked Qualcomm's first chance to present its own case.
 The company says the FTC's lawsuit is based on "flawed legal theory."
 It also has said that customers choose its chips because they're the best and that it has never stopped providing processors to customers, even when they're battling over licenses.